 Due to the current circumstances regarding a worldwide pandemic, minimal testing has been performed on the current implementation of the project.
 There has been a small user group testing that was completed using close family.
 These tests consisted of people unfamiliar with VR and minimal experience with digital gaming.
 The results of small user group testing were consistent and positive.
 The experience is smooth, intuitive and visually appealing.
 Each user enjoyed the movement mechanisms that were implemented.
 They appreciated being able to teleport around the room whimsically to view the paintings from their desired point of views.
 The quiz questions were difficult for the user to answer correctly without previous knowledge of each painting.

 Based on this feedback I believe it will be successful once fully implemented and made public.
 It would greatly increase the success rate to expand the single room to an entire navigational museum.
-If the user had more mobility, with a large environment to explore, I believe the user experience would be greatly increased to more closely imitate the museum goers experience without the fatigue of all the walking.
+If the user had more mobility, with a large environment to explore, I believe the user experience would be greatly increased to imitate the museum goers experience more closely without the fatigue of all the walking.

 Discussion